ibm-cloud-docs/vmwaresolutions/archiref/vrw/vrw-separation-of-duties.md

 * NSX-T network security admin - dedicated security admin that has responsibility that is limited to the firewall and security aspects of NSX-T.
 * Tenant NSX-T admin - where wanted - scope that is limited to a function/application/business unit as applicable to manage resources with such limited scope.
 Would include deployment of T1 routers for example.

-The following diagram shows an example of HyTrust CloudControl transparent proxy workflow.
+The following diagram shows an example of Entrust CloudControl transparent proxy workflow.

 ![Network change workflow](../../images/vrw-hytrust-nsxt-flow.svg "Network change workflow"){: caption="Figure 2.
 Network change workflow" caption-side="bottom"}

 The following steps describe the network change workflow:
-1. The administrator opens the NSX-T portal through HyTrust.
+1. The administrator opens the NSX-T portal through Entrust.
-2. HyTrust requests authentication of the account through an LDAPS request.
+2. Entrust requests authentication of the account through an LDAPS request.
-3. The AD LDAPS response authenticates the account, then HyTrust verifies the applicable role for access to NSX-T Manager.
+3. The AD LDAPS response authenticates the account, then Entrust verifies the applicable role for access to NSX-T Manager.
 4. The administrator is logged in to NSX-T Manager and requests a new virtual router.
-5. NSX-T Manager makes an API call to vCenter Server through HyTrust.
-HyTrust authenticates and authorizes the NSX-T Manager service account.
+5. NSX-T Manager makes an API call to vCenter Server through Entrust.
+Entrust authenticates and authorizes the NSX-T Manager service account.
-6. HyTrust permits access to vCenter Server API.
+6. Entrust permits access to vCenter Server API.
 7. vCenter Server creates the virtual router.

 ## Management cluster